tripal/tripal_elasticsearch/docs/cross-site-search.md

 ### Website Nodes and Entities

 To enable cross site search, you'll need to enable the `Tripal Elasticsearch cross site search form` block and configure it to display on a page of your choice.
-Normally, this block should be placed in `Main Content` region.
+Normally, this block should be placed in the `Main Content` region.
 To make sure the block doesn't show up on all of your site's pages, you should configure it to display only in a specific page.
-See image below for an example where the block wil show up only on `/elasticsearch/cross-site`:
+See the image below for an example where the block wil show up only on `/elasticsearch/cross-site`:

 ![Block Config](../images/cross-site-url.png)